 This event is open to all, and will be of particular interest to anyone working with or studying documentation of performance.
-Our call for papers, inviting expressions of interest in presenting innovative work, has now closed.
-Registration is now open, and our Programme is now live.
+Our call for papers, inviting expressions of interest in presenting innovative work, is now live.
+Closing date for proposals is 5.00pm on Friday April 5th 2019.